Derek Deane's Swan Lake in-the-round

-Derek Deane’s critically acclaimed production caused a sensation at its premiere in 1997, and has since been enjoyed by over 500,000 people, capturing audiences worldwide.
+Derek Deane’s Swan Lake in-the-round caused a sensation at its premiere in 1997, and has since been enjoyed by over half a million people, capturing audiences worldwide.

 With 60 ballerina swans shimmering in white tutus, moving in unison, and flocking across the Hall’s arena floor, this outstanding production will captivate and enthral you.

 Experience the powerful story of love against evil in this epic ballet featuring 120 performers and set to Tchaikovsky’s glorious score played live by English National Ballet Philharmonic.

 From the lakeside seats to the top of the Hall, this in-the-round production of the world’s favourite ballet combines sensational spectacle, compelling drama and touching intimacy.

 Join us in 2020 to experience this phenomenal production once more.

 Pyotr Ilyich Tchaikovsky

 It is Prince Siegfried’s birthday and the townsfolk have gathered excitedly at the palace.
 The ladies and gentlemen of the court dance for him and acrobats and jugglers entertain the young prince.